SourceCode/earthbound-battle-backgrounds/README.md

 # How does this project differ?
 A great portion of the code was essentially re-written.
 Essentially, this code…
+- …provides a programmatic API instead of a GUI.
+- …can therefore be consumed as a module.
-- …offers a 34% lower memory footprint than gjtorikian's JavaScript port when rendering.
+- …offers a 34% lower memory footprint than the original project when rendering.
 - …offers 15% more idle time
 - …offers 23% less time spent in `computeFrame()`
 - …offers an over 100% faster implementation of `romGraphics.drawTile()`